Trusted CPA Accountants in Melbourne’s South-East

 Why Melbourne Businesses Choose 42 Advisory as their CPA Partner

-Australia has 2.73 million actively trading businesses, 994,178 of them employing staff (ABS, 30 June 2025).
-Of those, 701,061 small businesses operate in Victoria and 550,957 sit inside Greater Melbourne (ASBFEO, latest available).
-Most are run by owners who do not have time to learn the Income Tax Assessment Act before lodging their next BAS.
+Melbourne businesses engage 42 Advisory because they get CPA-grade technical work at a fixed fee, with tax compliance and business advisory handled by the same team.
+Australia has 2.73 million actively trading businesses (ABS, 30 June 2025); 701,061 small businesses operate in Victoria and 550,957 sit inside Greater Melbourne (ASBFEO).
+Most are run by owners who do not have time to learn the Income Tax Assessment Act before their next BAS falls due.

 42 Advisory is built for that owner.
 We deliver: